SRvSaha/CoWinVaccineSlotFinder/README.md

 // Use it in the REPLACE_WITH_YOUR_REGISTERED_MOBILE_NO section.
 Suppose your Mobile Number is 8888333388 then it'll be like "Mobile" : "8888333388".
 // *NOTE* Don't use +91 infront of your mobile number, use only 10 digit mobile number "DoseType":  "<REPLACE_ME>", // Use either 1 OR 2 Depending on 1st DOSE or 2nd DOSE in the <REPLACE_ME> section, by default 1 is selected for 1st Dose
+"AutoReadCaptcha": <REPLACE_ME>, // Use either true or false; By default false;
+// True means No need to enter captcha, Captcha will be automatically computed by AI Model, False means captcha needs to be entered manually in the Captcha Popup window
 "PINCodes": [
   "REPLACE_ME_WITH_YOUR_PIN_CODE_1",
   "REPLACE_ME_WITH_YOUR_PIN_CODE_2"